hortonworks/cloudbreak/README.md

 Cloudbreak integrates with GRPC components.
 This results in generated files inside the project with big file sizes.
 By default IDEA ignores anything that is more than 8MB, resulting in unknown classes inside the IDEA context.
 To circumvent this, you need to add this property to your IDEA properties.

-Go to: Help/Edit Custom Properties...
+Go to `Help -> Edit Custom Properties...`, then insert
 ```
 #parse files up until 15MB
 idea.max.intellisense.filesize=15000
 ```
 Restart IDEA, and Rebuild.

-### Running cloudbreak in IDEA
+### Running Cloudbreak in IDEA

-To launch the Cloudbreak application execute the `com.sequenceiq.cloudbreak.CloudbreakApplication` class (set 'Use classpath of module' to `core_main`) with the following VM options:
+To launch the Cloudbreak application execute the `com.sequenceiq.cloudbreak.CloudbreakApplication` class (set `Use classpath of module` to `cloudbreak.core.main`) with the following JVM options:
 ```
 -Dcb.db.port.5432.tcp.addr=localhost
 -Dcb.db.port.5432.tcp.port=5432